Alberto Priori: Early life and education

 Priori was born in Turin, Italy in 1962.
 He studied at the University of Rome "La Sapienza", and got his Degree in Medicine and Surgery in 1987, specialization in Neurology in 1991, and a Doctoral degree in 1995.
 His dissertation on the non-invasive study of the inhibitory mechanisms in the human cerebral cortex, was supervised by Alfredo Berardelli and Mario Manfredi.

 From 1997 till 1998, Priori was a Postdoctoral fellow at the University of Rome "La Sapienza."

 Career

-Priori began his career in 1990, with an appointment as a Research Registrar of Human Movement and Balance Unit dell’ Institute of Neurology at the University of London in the period 1989-1991.
+Priori began his career in 1990, with an appointment as a Research Registrar of Human Movement and Balance Unit at Institute of Neurology at the University of London in the period 1989-1991.
 From 1992 till 1998, he was appointed as an Attending physician in the Department of Neurology of Ospedale Mellino Mellini di Chiari (BS).
 Following this, he joined Fondazione IRCCS Cà Granda - Ospedale Maggiore Policlinico of Milan, and served there as a Neurologist from 1998 till 2015, and as a Director from 2008 till 2015.
 During this time period, he also held a concurrent appointment as an Army Medical Corps Captain.